daniel-munro/covid19scientists/site/content/faq/_index.md

 **I want to edit my response or remove my information from the database—how do I do this?**\
 After completing the intake form, you should receive an email confirmation from Google Forms.
 This email includes an “Edit Response” button that allows you to amend your submission.

-**Terms of Use for Individuals & Entities with Full Database Access**

-The COVID-19 National Scientist Volunteer Database is coordinated by volunteers who are committed to supporting the connection between decision-makers and volunteer scientists in the fight against covid19.
-We count on our users to act in good faith to limit database use to only activities that support our shared goal of solving the current covid19 crisis.
-The below terms are not exhaustive and if in doubt about a particular use case, please reach out at COVID19SciVolunteers@gmail.com for consultation.

-1. Agree to not use the database for commercial purposes including, but not limited to, commercial recruiting, solicitation and advertising
-2. Agree to not share the database outside approved organization
-3. Agree to not use the database to advocate a political position or policy change
-4. Agree to destroy all database records when approved organization is no longer actively working on covid19
-5. Agree to make best efforts to limit mass emailing the database
-6. Agree to use regional and local filters, as appropriate, to localize calls to action that require local support
-7. Agree to work with the coordination team before sending any national email blasts

-**Approval process for database access**

-We take protecting your personal information seriously.
-As a result, we have a multi-member Access Approval Task Force that reviews each data access request and approves or denies it based on the following procedures (Note: in all cases, requestors must agree to terms of use):

-*For govt officials with .gov addresses*: Immediate access granted after validation of requestor's position.

-*For non-profits, hospital/university administrators:* Task force conducts online vetting of entity and may reach out with additional clarifying questions prior to reaching a decision.

-*For current or prospective local organizers*:  Task force conducts online vetting of requestor prior to scheduling a brief Zoom meeting with requestor.
-After the Zoom meeting, the task force makes decision.
-In most cases, only access to regional data will be shared with local organizer.

-*For for-profit testing sites:* We will not directly share private information with for-profit companies.
-However, we will coordinate opt-in procedures for for-profit testing centers that are or will soon be approved for COVID-19 testing.
-In these situations, the task force conducts online vetting of the company prior to scheduling a brief Zoom meeting with requestor.
-If the company meets certain requirements, we will offer to contact volunteer scientists from the database located near the requesting company and give these volunteers the option to opt-in to having their information shared with the company for COVID-19 purposes only.

-**\*\*Under no circumstances will we grant access to companies trying to advertise or sell products of any kind, or those trying to recruit employees for non-COVID19 purposes.
-If you are ever contacted by an entity misusing the database in this manner, we ask you to report it to us immediately at COVID19SciVolunteers@gmail.com\*\***